dynobase-icon

 DynamoDB

 Additionally, developers can integrate DynamoDB Accelerator (DAX) to improve read performance and achieve microsecond latency.
+DAX is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10x read performance improvement.

 DocumentDB

 DocumentDB has a scalable in-memory optimized architecture that allows the database to evaluate queries faster for larger datasets.
-Furthermore, DocumentDB uses 15 read replicas to provide a higher read throughput to process millions of requests per second without throttling.
+Furthermore, DocumentDB uses up to 15 read replicas to provide a higher read throughput to process millions of requests per second without throttling.

 Finally, each replica shares the same underlying storage as the source instance.
 Therefore, it does not perform additional writes to the replica nodes when data gets updated.
 As a result, it allows DocumentDB to free up more processing power to serve more read requests and decrease its replica lag-time to single-digit milliseconds.